 Netherlands expert returns

-Dutch transport expert Leo de Jong returned to Christchurch for a week at the end of March 2014.
-Mr de Jong spent time working with staff on detailed designs, developing standards for the routes, and prioritisation of route construction.
-In November Mr de Jong and Mark Brussel, also from the Netherlands, said they felt Christchurch was on the right path with its cycleways plans.
-Click here to read the media release.
+Dutch transport expert Leo de Jong has twice visited Christchurch to offer advice on developing the network.
+In March 2014, Mr de Jong worked with staff on detailed designs, developing standards for the routes, and prioritisation of route construction.
+In November Mr de Jong spent time at the Council with colleague Mark Brussel, also from the Netherlands.
+They felt Christchurch was on the right path with its cycleways plans.

 Click to read the media release about their visit.